DataDog/documentation/content/en/account_management/billing/custom_metrics.md

 ##### Customized tagging

-You can control over [which tag combination][2] aggregations are performed for any DISTRIBUTION metric.
+You can customize [which tag combination][2] aggregations are created for any DISTRIBUTION metric.
 Say that you want to keep only the `endpoint` and `status` tags associated with your distribution.
 This leaves the following three unique tag combinations:

 * `endpoint:X`, `status:200`
 * `endpoint:X`, `status:400`
 * `endpoint:Y`, `status:200`

-The number of custom metrics from a [DISTRIBUTION metric][1] is five times the unique combination of metric name, host, and tag values.
-This results in `request.Latency` reporting a total of **5*3 = 15 custom metrics** with the tagging customisation .
+The number of custom metrics from a [DISTRIBUTION metric][1] is five times the unique combination of metric name and tag values.
+As a result of the tag customization, `request.Latency` reporting a total of **5*3 = 15 custom metrics**

 ##### Percentile aggregations

-**Datadog stores five custom metrics for each potentially queryable tag value combination** to provide you with globally accurate percentiles: `p50`, `p75`, `p90`, `p95`, and `p99`.
+Percentile aggregations are unique in the way they're counted because **Datadog stores five custom metrics for each potentially queryable tag value combination** to provide you with globally accurate percentiles: `p50`, `p75`, `p90`, `p95`, and `p99`.
 Suppose you have [added percentile aggregations][3] for `request.Latency` for the set of tags `endpoint` and `status` with the same tag dependency seen earlier.
 The number of queryable tag value combination is **eight**:

 * `endpoint:X`, `status:200`
 * `endpoint:X`, `status:400`